|Nutrition Facts (per serving)|

-In a small mixing bowl, add the sauce ingredients, starting with the sesame paste or peanut butter, sesame oil, and black rice vinegar, whisking to mix together.
+In a small mixing bowl, add the sesame paste, sesame oil, and black rice vinegar.
+Whisk to combine.

 Continue whisking as you add the remaining sauce ingredients.
 Taste and add sugar if needed.

 Cook the dried noodles according to the package directions.
 Drain in a colander.
 (Do not rinse unless the package directions say to do so.)

 Place the noodles in a large (preferably warm) bowl.
 Whisk the sauce again and then stir it into the noodles.

-Dish the noodles into individual bowls and garnish with the chopped spring onion and peanuts.
+Dish the noodles into individual bowls and garnish with the chopped spring onions and peanuts.

 - Szechuan peppercorn adds a sharp bite to the sauce.
 How much to use comes down to personal preference.
 If you’re unsure, start with 1/2 teaspoon and do a taste test.
 You can also leave it out of the sauce altogether and serve on the side as a condiment, allowing everyone to help themselves.

-- Other possible garnishes are toasted sesame seeds, which will enhance the nutty flavor of the dish.
+- Garnish with toasted sesame seeds to enhance the nutty flavor of the dish.

 - Leave out the roasted Szechuan peppercorn from the sauce and serve as a condiment on the side or sprinkle over the noodles as a garnish.